 • Reimbursement for Praxis II exam costs for those applying to Jefferson County

 Like anything in life, the more prepared you are, the better.
-Because we know navigating the first year is challenging on many levels, we've created a five-week Summer Institute to help prepare and refine teaching techniques before that first day in the classroom, and offer support through our Retired Teacher Advocate mentor program, Teach Kentucky content mentor, and Louisville community mentor:
+Because we know navigating the first year is challenging on many levels, we've created a six-week Summer Institute to help prepare and refine teaching techniques before that first day in the classroom, and we offer support through our Retired Teacher Advocate mentor program, Teach Kentucky content mentor, and University mentor, and school district mentor:

 • Content specific lesson planning

 • Organizational tips